28th.: Can We Ask for Too Much?

 “Ask, and it shall be given you, seek and ye shall find, knock, and it shall be opened to you.”
 (Matt.
 7:7).

-Sometime later, two of Jesus' disciples, took him at his word by asking for
+Sometime later, two of Jesus' disciples, took him at his word.

-the honor of sitting on either side of Jesus in heaven.
+They asked for the honor of sitting on either side of him in heaven.
 (Matthew 20:20-24)

 “Ye know not what you ask.”
 (Matt.
 20:22a).